 Commerce Boards and Commissions

-The North Carolina Department of Commerce staffs and receives policy direction from four statutorily required, independently appointed boards and commissions: the Board of Science and Technology, the Commission on Workforce Development, the Economic Development Board, and the N.C.
+The North Carolina Department of Commerce staffs and receives policy direction from four statutorily required, independently appointed boards and commissions: the Board of Science, Technology & Innovation, the NCWorks Commission, and the N.C.
 Military Affairs Commission.
 See the links in the left-hand navigation for information on their structure, goals and objectives.

 The following agencies report directly to their respective Boards and Commissions, rather than to the Secretary of Commerce.
 They receive administrative oversight from the Department through the Deputy Commerce Secretary: